Apple cider: Non-alcoholic

 Hot mulled cider, similar to "wassail", is a popular autumn and winter beverage.
 Cider is heated to a temperature just below boiling, with cinnamon, orange peel, nutmeg, cloves, or other spices added.

 Rosé apple cider can be obtained using red-fleshed applecrabs.

 "Cider doughnuts" traditionally used the yeast in raw cider as a leavener.
 Today they are sometimes sold at cider mills and roadside stands, though there is no assurance natural cider is used.
 Visiting apple orchards in the fall for cider, doughnuts, and self-picked apples is a large segment in agritourism.

+Alcoholic

+Apple cider may be used to produce hard apple cider, apple wine, applejack, or apple brandy, among other possibilities.

 Cultural significance

 Apple cider is the official beverage of the U.S. state of New Hampshire.